thycotic/dsv-docs/product/01-overview/index.md

 # Overview

-DevOps Secrets Vault (DSV) offers a cross-platform solution for command-line and scripted access to secrets stored in a hosted Secret Server vault.
+DevOps Secrets Vault (DSV) offers a cross-platform, cloud-oriented solution for secure application access to your organization’s credentials.

-* You can directly operate DSV from the command line, entering DSV commands and observing the Secret Server responses in real time.

-  This can make it easier to resolve Help Desk cases involving Secret Server issues affecting specific users or applicatios.

-* You can deploy DSV as command sequences (scripts) within a machine image or application container.

-  This allows applications to securely obtain and use secrets, such as passwords, during execution—avoiding reliance on credentials insecurely embedded in the application’s code.

-  By enabling secure communications between applications and Secret Server, DSV opens a path to previously unattainable levels of security for enterprise IT.
+* DSV uses Amazon Web Services to host its secrets vaults in the cloud, ensuring strong security, high availability, and automatic scaling for capacity.

-While Secret Server operates on-premises or in the cloud, DSV (being a command line application) must be installed locally on each workstation where it will be used.
+* Although the vaults reside in the cloud, DSV (being a command line application) must be installed locally on each workstation where it will be used.
 Thycotic offers DSV executables for Windows, Linux, and the MacOS.

+Because it provides both a Command Line Interface (CLI) for human operators and an Application Programming Interface (API) for programmatic operators, DSV makes credentials readily available even as they remain highly secure.
+With DSV optimized for automation and SOC2 compliant, no excuse remains for risky practices like hardcoding credentials in configuration files, or storing them in an Excel spreadsheet.

+Besides credentials, DSV accepts almost any file as a secret, for example, sensitive legal documents or spreadsheets.
+This creates almost endless use cases, limited only by your creativity.
+In line with that potential, DSV

+* supports both AWS and Azure cloud authentication

+* features local caching for high performance under load

+* offers extensions to work with Jenkins and Kubernetes, with more to come

+* includes a Java SDK